 Installing the petcock is fairly obvious, but don’t forget the O ring which comes in the box.
 I also used a little blue thread locker, even though it’s not recommended on anything which screws into the tank.
 My thinking here was that I’d rather ruin the tank when removing the petcock than have it vibrate itself loose and trigger an explosion.
 Priorities.
 I have since been told that normal metal thread locker can damage plastic, so be warned – if you use it just use a little and just get it on the metal receiver thread.
 Point the petcock to the right side of the bike, see photo above, there’s no room if you point it at the exhaust – plus that thing gets supremely hot.
 I would recommend fitting the fuel line to the petcock, with clip, prior to installing it to the tank – it’s a small space and I can’t imagine fitting the line and clip would be easy in that small a gap.

-At this point I recommend putting a few litres of fuel in the tank with the petcock closed, just to check for leaks at the petcock or the wiring panel.
+At this point I recommend putting a few litres of fuel in the Rade tank with the petcock closed, just to check for leaks at the petcock or the wiring panel.
 I put the words “petcock closed” in bold for a good reason.
 Tim left it open.
 Tim got fuel all over the garage floor.
 Don’t be like Tim.
-Yes, you are reading a guide written by a moron.
+Yes, you are reading a guide to performing a life threatening procedure written by a moron.
+You get what you pay for.

 Now all you have to do is run the fuel pipe up to the tank and plumb it in however takes your fancy.
 That’s all covered in the Rade instructions.
 The only issue I had was that initially fuel did not flow; I blew in the filler for the Rade tank and cleared the air-lock in the pipe and the problem was solved.
 Personally I routed mine outside of the frame as, once the parts arrive, I will be fitting an in-line petcock and a quick disconnect to the exposed piece of pipe.
 The reason for the petcock is so I can use the Rade tank as a reserve, so under normal conditions I’ll never have to re-fill it – the filler will be under my tank bag and that’s a hassle I can do without.
-The reason for the quick disconnect is that I’ll cut two lengths of fuel line and put the other ends of another quick connect on those pieces.
-If I need to steal fuel from the Rade tank for Lena’s xCo I can plug one length in, open the petcock and fuel up.
-I can even use the other side and steal fuel from my main tank.
-Once the parts arrive photos will follow.
+The reason for the quick disconnect is that if I need to steal fuel from the Rade tank, for example for cooking or for a stranded riding buddy, I can pull the quick connect and open the petcock.

 I hope this helps anyone who wants to do this method for installing the tank, if anyone has any questions please feel free to ask.
 Special thanks to Jens A Marcussen who kindly allowed me to use his photos from Facebook, my cameras are all either away or broken so I couldn’t take any.
 Jens removed his tank from the bike completely, so was able to get much better angles than I would have done.